-HAZARDOUS ENERGY CONTROL PROCEDURE (HECP)
+HAZARDOUS ENERGY CONTROL PROCEDURES (HECP)

-- A. Written procedures shall clearly and specifically outline the scope, purpose, authorization, rules, and techniques to be utilized for the control of hazardous energy, and the means to enforce compliance.
+- B. Written procedures shall clearly and specifically outline the scope, purpose, authorization, rules, and techniques to be utilized for the control of hazardous energy and the means to enforce compliance.
 HECPs will be specific to the equipment or machines being operated on.
-A HECP will include: - 1.
-A statement of the intended use of the procedure - 2.
-Scope - 3.
-Name(s) of Authorized Employee(s) responsible for carrying out the HECP - 4.
-Notification to Affected Employees that a lockout is required and the reasons behind it; and - 5.
-Rules that apply to HECP - a.
-Failure to comply with HECP will result in disciplinary action as outlined in IIPP - 6.
-Guidelines for transfer of responsibilities - a.
-Informing all Affected Employees - b.
-Confirming that the Authorized Employee who applied the device(s) is not at the facility - c.
-Making all reasonable efforts to contact the Authorized Employee who applied the device(s) and inform them that the device(s) have been removed - d.
-Naming in advance the new Authorized Person(s) responsible for the removal of devices(s) - 7.
-Procedural steps for shutdown, isolation, blocking and securing machines or equipment to control hazardous energy - a.
-Prepare for shutdown - b.
-Shutdown operating equipment by the normal procedure (e.g. depressing a button, opening a toggle switch) - c.
-Apply the lockout or tagout device - d.
-Hazardous energy control such as: closing valves, bleeding or draining valves, blocking, etc. - e.
-Requirements for testing a machine or equipment, to determine and verify the effectiveness of lockout devices, tagout devices and other hazardous energy control devices - 8.
-Procedural steps for re-energizing equipment after servicing is complete - a.
-Inspect the work area to ensure all items have been removed and that the equipment is intact and capable of operating properly. - b.
-Notify affected employees immediately after removing locks or tags and before starting equipment or machines. - c.
-Make sure tags or locks are removed only by those employees who attached them - B. The procedural steps for the safe lockout/tagout of prime movers, machinery or equipment may be used for a group or type of machinery or equipment, when either of the following two conditions exist: - 1.
-Condition 1 - a.
+An HECP will include: - 1.
+A statement of the intended use of the procedure; - 2.
+Scope; - 3.
+Name(s) of authorized employee(s) responsible for carrying out the HECP; - 4.
+Notification to affected employees that a lockout is required and the reasons behind it; - 5.
+Rules that apply to HECP; - a.
+Failure to comply with HECP will result in disciplinary action as outlined in the Injury and Illness Prevention Plan. - 6.
+Guidelines for transfer of responsibilities; - a.
+Informing all Affected Employees; - b.
+Confirming that the authorized employee who applied the device(s) is not at the facility; - c.
+Making all reasonable efforts to contact the authorized employee who applied the device(s) and inform them that the device(s) have been removed; - d.
+Naming in advance the new authorized person(s) responsible for the removal of devices(s); - 7.
+Procedural steps for shutdown, isolation, blocking and securing machines or equipment to control hazardous energy: - a.
+Prepare for shutdown; - b.
+Shutdown operating equipment by the normal procedure (e.g. depressing a button, opening a toggle switch); - c.
+Apply the lockout or tagout device; - d.
+Hazardous energy control such as: closing valves, bleeding or draining valves, blocking, etc.; - e.
+Requirements for testing a machine or equipment, to determine and verify the effectiveness of lockout devices, tagout devices and other hazardous energy control devices;

+- 8. Procedural steps for re-energizing equipment after servicing is complete: - a.
+Inspect the work area to ensure all items have been removed and that the equipment is intact and capable of operating properly; - b.
+Notify affected employees immediately after removing locks or tags and before starting equipment or machines; and - c.
+Make sure tags or locks are removed only by those employees who attached them. - C. The procedural steps for the safe lockout/tagout of prime movers, machinery or equipment may be used for a group or type of machinery or equipment when either of the following two conditions exist: - 1.
+Condition 1: - a.
 The operational controls named in the procedural steps are configured in a similar manner, and - b.
 The locations of disconnect points (energy isolating devices) are identified, and - c.
-The sequence of steps to safely lockout or tagout the machinery or equipment are similar - 2.
-Condition 2 - a.
-The machinery or equipment has a single energy supply that is readily identified and isolated and has no stored or residual hazardous energy
+The sequence of steps to safely lockout or tagout the machinery or equipment are similar. - 2.
+Condition 2: - a.
+The machinery or equipment has a single energy supply that is readily identified and isolated and has no stored or residual hazardous energy.